ipfs/js-ipfs/packages/ipfs-http-client/README.md

 - Read the [docs](https://github.com/ipfs/js-ipfs/tree/master/docs)
 - Look into the [examples](https://github.com/ipfs-examples/js-ipfs-examples) to learn how to spawn an IPFS node in Node.js and in the Browser
 - Consult the [Core API docs](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) to see what you can do with an IPFS node
-- Visit <https://dweb-primer.ipfs.io> to learn about IPFS and the concepts that underpin it
 - Head over to <https://proto.school> to take interactive tutorials that cover core IPFS APIs
-- Check out <https://docs.ipfs.io> for tips, how-tos and more
+- Check out <https://docs.ipfs.tech> for tips, how-tos and more
-- See <https://blog.ipfs.io> for news and more
+- See <https://blog.ipfs.tech> for news and more
 - Need help?
-Please ask 'How do I?' questions on <https://discuss.ipfs.io>
+Please ask 'How do I?' questions on <https://discuss.ipfs.tech>

 ## Usage